mdevilliers/open-telemetery-golang-bestiary/README.md

 go build && ./client-api
 ```

-Hit the web page hosted by the client API
+Hit the http endpoint hosted by the client API

 http://0.0.0.0:8777/hello